superedge/superedge/docs/installation/install_edge_kubernetes.md

      - Able to build an edge Kubernetes cluster with one click;
      - It is very simple and flexible to add edge nodes with one key;
 - Two kinds of installation creation
      -   Support online installation；
      -   Support offline installation, so that the privatization environment can also be very simple;
+- Support online installation；
+     - Support offline installation, so that the privatization environment can also be very simple;
 - Can be used in production

-     - Don't encapsulate too much, so that the team who wants to use the edge Kubernetes cluster can perform simple integration in the internal system, and it will be available;
+     - Don't encapsulate too much, so that teams who want to use the edge Kubernetes cluster can perform simple integration in the internal system, and then it is available for production;
 - Zero learning cost

      - Try to be consistent with the use of kubeadm as much as possible, so that users will use kubeadm and edgeadm without additional learning costs;